 Locum tenens physicians, by definition, are independent contractors.
 They do not receive benefits or get automatic deductions from the facility in which they work or from the locums agency they’re working for.
-Instead of receiving a W-2 with the automatic deductions at the end of the year, they will receive a 1099-MISC from each business client, which simply reports income earned.
+Instead of receiving a W-2 with automatic deductions at the end of the year, they will receive a 1099-MISC from each business client, which simply reports income earned.
 There are no automatic deductions on a 1099-MISC.
 This is where a tax professional can help.

 How to choose a business entity

 If your situation merits the creation of a business or tax entity, two of the most popular for locums physicians are LLCs and S corporations.
-There are two crucial differences between an LLC and an S corp: an LLC is a business structure legally separating the business and the individual, and an S corp is an election that indicates how the business (physician) is taxed.
+There are two crucial differences between an LLC and an S Corp: an LLC is a business structure legally separating the business and the individual, and an S Corp is an election that indicates how the business (physician) is taxed.
 The benefit of both is you can protect your personal assets from creditors of your business.
 However, this does not include protection from a malpractice lawsuit.
 If you’re working with an accredited locum tenens agency, though, they’ll typically offer comprehensive malpractice coverage.

 “Of course, I coordinate all of that with my accountant to be within federal regulations and tax laws,” he says.